Steve Jobs (2015)

 Lisa Brennan: What?

 Steve Jobs: A hundred songs.
 A thousand songs.
 Five hundred songs.
 Somewhere between five hundred and a thousand songs.
 Right in your pocket.
-Because I can't stand looking at that ridiculous Walkman anymore.
+Because I can't stand looking at that inexplicable Walkman anymore.
 You're carrying around a brick playing a cassette tape.
-We're not savages.
-I'm gonna put a thousand songs in your pocket.
+We're not savages - so I'm gonna put a thousand songs in your pocket.

 Lisa Brennan: You can do that?

 Steve Jobs: Mm-hm.
 You wanna watch from backstage?